rjjrbatarao/taraKiosk/README.md

 - do not start yet download as many games as you want make sure to remove your acccount later as playstore requires google account

 ## Customizations
-Open this link it contains the loader and menu folder source code for the lockscreen https://github.com/rjjrbatarao/rjjrbatarao.github.io </br>
+Open this link it contains the sample loader and menu folder source code for the lockscreen https://github.com/rjjrbatarao/rjjrbatarao.github.io </br>
-Open this link for esp32 library https://github.com/rjjrbatarao/taraArduinoLib
+Open this link for esp32 library https://github.com/rjjrbatarao/taraArduinoLib The Game menu and Lockscreen can be deployed on github pages or any free static site server Customize and make your own personalized Game menu.

 ## Todo
 - printer.js cleaner import js library for accessing printing capabilities